nestjs/docs.nestjs.com/content/guards.md

 app.useGlobalGuards(new RolesGuard());
 ```

-> warning **Notice** The `useGlobalGuards()` method doesn't set up guards for gateways and microservices (whereas hybrid app is being used).
+> warning **Notice** In the case of hybrid apps the `useGlobalGuards()` method doesn't set up guards for gateways and micro services.
+For "standard" (non-hybrid) microservice apps, `useGlobalGuards()` does mount mount the guards globally.

-The global guards are used across the whole application, for every controller and every route handler.
-In terms of the dependency injection, global guards registered from the outside of any module (as in the previous example above) cannot inject dependencies since they don't belong to any module.
-In order to solve this issue, you can set up a guard **directly from any module** using following construction:
+Global guards are used across the whole application, for every controller and every route handler.
+In terms of dependency injection, global guards registered from outside of any module (with `useGlobalGuards()` as in the example above) cannot inject dependencies since this is done outside the context of any module.
+In order to solve this issue, you can set up a guard directly from any module using the following construction:

 ```typescript
 @@filename(app.module)